 Having a clear strategy lets any business change tactics if opportunities arise or disappear quickly.
 It also allows you to articulate why you’re making a move to customers, staff and other stakeholders in a manner that’s consistent and inspires confidence about how your short-term decisions support the long-term vision.

 Some may say that’s business strategy.
 But marketing strategy and business strategy should be tightly intertwined: what markets to pursue, what products and services to offer, how to identify and differentiate from the competition, and how to communicate that difference to the target customer.
 Marketing strategy isn’t separate from business strategy.
-It’s central to it.

 It’s often been said that if you don’t care where you’re going, any road will do.
 Having a solid marketing strategy can provide a road that helps any business traverse the hills and valleys of the inevitable downturns.